 Why spend money on a dog pool when you can build one with your own hands?
-This article will provide you with the steps to creating your DIY dog swimming pool.
+This article will provide you with the steps for creating your own DIY dog pool.

 Do you have a dog who loves to swim?
-If so, then it’s time to take advantage of wonderful weather by making your own DIY dog swimming pool.
-Follow these easy steps for instructions on how to build a do-it-yourself pool that will provide hours and hours of fun for both you and your pup.
+If so, it’s time to take advantage of the wonderful weather by making your own DIY dog swimming pool.
+Follow these easy steps for instructions on building a do-it-yourself pool that will provide hours and hours of fun for both you and your pup.

 We’ll also tell you about how to keep the pool clean.
 Pool test kits will help us with this, which do an excellent job with it.

 An in-ground DYI pool for dogs is a great idea, especially when you live in an area where the ground is hard and can’t dig holes, or it gets sweltering during the summer months.
 The idea is simple – you need a pool, a space around it, and one or two people to work on the project.

 The first thing that comes into our mind when thinking about building a dog swimming pool is digging.
 We recommend creating a template for this purpose using plywood or pallets (if pallets are not available, ask your friends and neighbors – they might have them and would be glad to help you out).

 Use a utility shovel to dig out an area where you want your pool and place sand around it, just like putting sand into a sandbox for kids.
 Then use plywood or pallets again as borders between grass and sand, ensuring they are sturdy enough.